and-ri/phpapp/README.md

 # PHPapp Framework

 **PHPapp** is a lightweight PHP framework designed for quick and efficient web application development.
-It follows the MVC (Model-View-Controller) architecture and provides core components for database interaction, session management, request handling, and more.
+It follows the MVC (Model-View-Controller) architecture and provides core components for data management, routing, and user interaction.

 > [@and-ri](https://github.com/and-ri):
 > Hello everyone!
 I am very excited to share with you a version of my PHP framework.
 Maybe it is far from such giants as Laravel or Yii, but it has become very convenient for me.
-Especially for quick deployment of small web applications or prototypes.
+Especially for quick prototyping and small applications.
 >
 > I will be happy for any contribution :)